 In July 2019, CDC, FDA, state and local health departments, and other clinical and public health partners began investigating outbreaks of lung injury associated with e-cigarette use.
-As of September 17, 2019, CDC had received reports of 530 cases, including 7 deaths, from 38 states and 1 U.S. territory.
-The majority of patients have been between 18 and 34 years old.
-Three cases have been confirmed in Washington State.
-While the disease investigation is ongoing, all reported cases have a history of using e-cigarette products containing nicotine, THC, or both.
-A recent Morbidity and Mortality Weekly Report briefing from CDC explained that, "no consistent e-cigarette product, substance, or additive has been identified in all cases, nor has any one product or substance been conclusively linked to pulmonary disease in patients."
-However, "all patients have a reported history of e-cigarette product use, and no consistent evidence of an infectious cause has been discovered.
-Therefore, the suspected cause is a chemical exposure."
+13 The outbreak peaked in September 2019.
+13 As of January 14, 2020, CDC had received reports of

+2,668 hospitalized EVALI cases, including 60 deaths, from 50 states, the District of Columbia, and two U.S. territories (Puerto Rico and U.S. Virgin Islands).
+The majority (76%) of patients have been 34 years old or younger.
+Since 2019, there have been 23 cases in Washington State.
+While the disease investigation is ongoing, "all EVALI patients have reported a history of using e-cigarette, or vaping, products containing nicotine, THC, or both.
+'13 Vitamin E acetate is strongly linked to the EVALI outbreak.
+However, CDC states, "evidence is not sufficient to rule out the contribution of other chemicals of concern, including chemicals in either THC or non-THC products, in some of the reported EVALI cases."
 Among other recommendations, CDC recommended that youth and young adults never use e-cigarette products.
 CDC also noted that long-term treatment and impacts to lung function for these patients are unknown.